 Richard soon made the position his own and the band quickly adapted to his style.
 His eighteen months with SCWB saw another exchange trip to Bavaria, a Trafalgar Spectacular at the Plaza Theatre in Romsey and an exciting debut for the band at the Turner Sims Concert Hall in Southampton.
 Unfortunately the Turner Sims concert was to be Richard's swan song as 2006 saw him drafted to the Britannia Royal Naval College band in Dartmouth.

-In 2007 Richard was promoted to Captain Royal Marines and appointed a Director of Music.
+In 2007 Richard was promoted to Captain Royal Marines and appointed a Music Director.
 Over the next six years he ran three RM bands, studied for his Master's degree and served on a six-month operational tour to Afghanistan as the Adjutant of the United Kingdom Medical Group.
 In 2012 Richard became the first member of Her Majesty's Royal Marines to be admitted a Fellow of the Royal Schools of Music before retiring from the Service after a full military career in 2013.
 Over the next two years he worked extensively within the local musical scene in Devon - holding Musical Director positions, performing masterclasses and workshops with local schools, as well as playing trombone for the Exeter Symphony Orchestra.

 In 2015 Richard was appointed Bandmaster of the prestigious and historic Royal Hospital School in Suffolk - only the sixth incumbent of the role since 1906 - and over the next three years was responsible for running the concert band, parade band, brass ensemble, orchestra and big band.
 He is also very active as a freelance trombonist.
 In 2017 Richard enjoyed a six- month tenure as the musical director of the Suffolk Concert Band, and is due to re-join them in October 2019.